nsayer/GPS_Voice_Clock/README.md

 Build the code with the included Makefile, which assumes you have an avr-gcc with XMega support in your path.
 Upload it to the controller on the board with avrdude and a PDI capable programmer.

-DIP switch 4 selects whether to use daylight savings time or not.
+DIP switch 3 selects whether to perform chimes or not.
 Switches 3 to 0 select the time zone.
 The available time zone selections are governed by a configuration file (called CONFIG.TXT) in the top level of the SD card.
 The config file has 8 lines.
 Each line is a comma separated list of 3 fields.
 The first field is a single character representing the first letter of the name of the zone file pair in the ZONE directory.
 The second field is the offset from UTC for standard